yussuf3468/Ezary_v1/README.md

-# 💰 KeshaTrack - Smart Finance Manager
+# 💰 Risq - Smart Finance Manager

 A beautiful, mobile-first personal finance management application designed for Kenya.
 Track your money in **KES (Kenya Shillings)** with an intuitive interface built with React, TypeScript, Tailwind CSS, and Supabase.